Option II (Project)

 - If your native language is not English: verification of English proficiency

-After you submit your online application for Graduate Admission, please allow one business day for us to establish your access to our application system, GAMES, where you will submit the following items that are required by the Department of Agronomy and Horticulture:
+After submitting your online application for Graduate Admission, please allow one business day for us to establish your access to our application system where you will submit the following items that are required by the Department of Agronomy and Horticulture:

 - Statement of interest and goals